Multi-indice B-series: Connection with local affine equivariant methods

-According to \cite[Sec.~2.6]{MV16}, an aromatic forest is a (directed, finite) graph with at most one outgoing edge from each node.
+\begin{proposition} Composition maps defined in \cite[Def.~5.3]{MV16} with finite support are exactly the multi-indices introduced in \cite{OSSW,LOT}. \end{proposition} According to \cite[Sec.~2.6]{MV16}, an aromatic forest is a (directed, finite) graph with at most one outgoing edge from each node.
 An aromatic tree is an aromatic forest with $n$ nodes and $n -1$ arrows.
 For any aromatic forest, one can associate a composition map $\kappa$ with finite support by setting $ \kappa(j) $ to be the number of nodes having $j$ incoming edges.
-One gets something stronger for aromatic trees

 \begin{proposition} The composition map $ \kappa $ associated to an aromatic tree is a populated multi-indice. \end{proposition}